+44 (0)1604 968 820 Speak to an expert

 The best way to define the quality of your content is to first consider its intent.
 If we take a product page, for example, the intent of that page should be to provide everything a user needs to make an informed decision about whether or not they want to purchase your product.

 From there, we can work backwards.
-Is your write up thorough without being overly descriptive?
+Is your write-up thorough without being overly descriptive?
 Is it written well, with no spelling or grammatical errors?
 Are the photographs high quality, and do they accurately reflect the true nature of the product?
 Is essential info such as sizing guides and returns & shipping policies prevalent?
 Are FAQs about the product answered?
 Is it easy for a customer to make a purchase if they wish to do so?

 We can use a similar method to approach other types of website content, too.
 Your blogs, for example, should be informative, original, and broken down into digestible chunks to make it easier to read.
 Images should add value and be of high quality.